jermp/autocomplete/README.md

 and retain 300 queries at random.
 Query files are placed in the output directory `trec_05_efficiency_queries/trec_05_efficiency_queries.completions.queries`.
-(By default, 8 shards will be created: the ones having [1,7] query terms and the one collecting all completions with >= 8 query terms).
+(By default, 7 shards will be created: the ones having [1,6] query terms and the one collecting all completions with *at least* 7 query terms).

 Then the command